52HSHICVQNDBPBN5LLDZADPKGI

 Obtaining financing requires much more than simply having a company’s books in order, according to Sygnus Capital Vice President Jesús D. Mattei.

 Second, operational dependency.
-Many companies still concentrate key decisions in one or two individuals.
-From a credit perspective, this is not efficiency—it is risk.
+Many companies continue to concentrate key decisions in one or two people.
+From a credit perspective, this is not efficiency — it is risk.
 The absence of clear management structures and defined processes limits scalability and reduces third-party confidence.

 https://www.elnuevodia.com/opinion/la-opinion-experta/el-problema-no-es-el-acceso-a-capital-es-la-preparacion/?utm_source=LinkedIn&utm_medium=Social